 The IBC lists Assembly (Group A) occupancies in Section 303.
 Group A occupancies are divided into five subcategories.
 Group A-1 includes fixed seating occupancies for viewing performing arts, television studios with audience seating, and motion pictures.
-Group A-2 includes buildings in which food and drink consumption occurs (e.g., restaurants, banquet halls, casinos, bars and nightclubs); Group A-3 includes places of religious worship, waiting areas in terminals, recreation, amusement and other assembly uses not included in the other groups; Group A-4 includes indoor arenas, skating rinks, swimming pools and tennis courts; and Group A-5 includes outdoor grandstands, stadiums and amusement park structures.
+Group A-2 includes buildings in which food and drink consumption occurs (e.g., restaurants, banquet halls, casinos, bars and nightclubs); Group A-3 includes places of religious worship, waiting areas in terminals, recreation, amusement and other assembly uses not included in the other groups; Group A-4 includes indoor viewing of sporting events and activities with spectator seating (e.g., arenas, skating rinks, swimming pools and tennis courts); and Group A-5 includes outdoor grandstands, stadiums and amusement park structures.